 They may not do so in concert with each other.
 Right now, there’s no indication that’s imminent at any of them.
 The best way to know for sure is to contact the casino directly.
 However, as they are just as concerned about the pandemic as the state government, it may be months yet.

-Hopefully, Michigan online poker will launch soon.
+Real money online poker sites launched at the end of January and PokerStars Michigan was first out of the gate.
 Many of the elements of playing poker in-person can’t be replicated, though.
 When it’s safe to do so again, Michigan poker rooms will undoubtedly welcome players back happily.